If we hadn’t known about Simon & Garfunkel when we first heard the solo Paul Simon album in 1972, I think we’d still have been pretty impressed.

 Paul Simon performed with George Harrison on Saturday Night Live in 1976.
 They sang “Here Comes The Sun” and “Homeward Bound”.
 That SNL Thanksgiving episode is famous for Simon opening the show by singing “Still Crazy After All These Years” while wearing a turkey costume.
 Who said he was too serious?
 Simon has made over a dozen appearances on SNL through the years.

 Paul Simon only had one more hit in the 1970’s, with “Slip Slidin’ Away”, at #5 in 1977.
 He finally released his fourth album One-Trick Pony in 1980, and although it had another top ten hit, “Late In The Evening” (#6), it wasn’t a success by his standards, nor was the accompanying film a hit in theaters.
 What to do?

 He put on a live concert in Central Park with old pal Art Garfunkel.
 At the time, it was one of the largest concerts ever.
-The crowd was estimated at half-a-million people.
+The crowd was estimated at half-a-million people, although years later it was questioned whether the park could hold more than 100,000.
 The event and the live album transported Simon back to more successful times, but that didn’t last long.
 In 1983, he released Hearts And Bones, which turned out to be a commercial low point in his career.
 He was even quoted as wondering if he was still a commercially viable artist.

 After hearing a cassette of some South African music in late 1984, Paul Simon was inspired.
 He began writing new songs, and enlisted the help of musicians from South Africa.
 This was a risk, because there was a boycott against the South African government over Apartheid, and some accused Simon of breaking that boycott.
 Paul Simon said he was simply working with fellow musicians, and they shouldn’t be limited because they were living under an unfair government.
 Despite the controversy, the result was his most popular solo album ever…Graceland…in 1986.